Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 1. Who's point of view dominates this artwork?
 The birds point of view
 2. What role do the other characters serve in adding meaning to the artwork?
-They provide alternative meanings and voices to the morality of killing an innocent bird
+They provide alternative voices to the morality of killing an innocent bird
 3. Think of one word to represent each character
 - Scientist: observant
 - Elderly man contemplating the skull: worried